Kurangu Bommai: Plot

-Back in the present, Sundaram reaches Chennai and goes to Sekar's house.
-However, unknown to anyone, Sekar is a manipulative and sinister man.
-He plans to steal the money for himself.
-He contacts Ekambaram and tells him that Sundaram never arrived and he is yet to get the idol, implying that Sundaram ran away with it.
-Worried, Ekambaram comes to Chennai in search of his friend.
-Sekar, who still has Sundaram in his house, steals the latter's phone and gets rid of it.
+However, Sekar plans to steal the money for himself, so he contacts Ekambaram and tells him that Sundaram never arrived and he is yet to get the idol, implying that Sundaram ran away with it.
+Worried, Ekambaram travels to Chennai.
+Sekar, who still has Sundaram in his house, steals the latter's phone and dumps it in a nearby trash bin.
 He makes his own deal with the pawn shop owner and gets 2 crores in advance for the idol.
 The remaining 3 crores will be given upon handing over the idol in person.
-Sundaram, believing that Sekar is a good man, continues to stay in his house.
 Sekar then finds out that Ekambaram is on his way to Chennai.
 Knowing that he will be killed if Ekambaram finds out his plans, he decides to get rid of Sundaram.

 After asking his wife and children to leave the city for a few days, he talks to Sundaram and asks him if he can take care of the money or he needs someone to be sent with him.
 By now, Sundaram realizes that Sekar wants to kill him and steal the money for himself.
-Sundaram narrates a story.
-He tells Sekar that Sundaram was an orphan and he was brought up by Ekambaram and they have been the closest of friends for so long.
+Sundaram tells Sekar that the former was an orphan and was brought up by Ekambaram and they have been the closest of friends for so long.
 Sekar asks Sundaram for his forgiveness as he desperately wants the money to give his wife and children a wealthy life.
 He then knocks Sundaram unconscious and locks him up in a room in his house.

-Kathir gets a call from one of Ekambaram's henchmen, who saw the Facebook post about the bag and assumes that both father and son have been scheming all along to steal the idol.
-However, Ekambaram believes that there is a misunderstanding since there is no reason for Kathir to post the picture on Facebook if he plans to steal the bag.
+Kathir gets a call from one of Ekambaram's henchmen, who saw the Facebook post about the bag and assumed that both father and son have been scheming all along to steal the idol.
 Nevertheless, the henchman orders Kathir to get the bag back to him within an hour's time and meet them at Sekar's house.
 Ekambaram, now at Sekar's place, questions him.
 Sekar pretends to be innocent and claims that Sundaram might have run away with the idol.
 Ekambaram replies that he has not come for the money but for his friend.
-Then, the pawn shop owner arrives and gives the remaining 3 crores to Sekar.
-Ekambaram is enraged and attacks Sekar, but Sekar manages to kill Ekambaram and his aide in an ensuing fight.
-With all his opponents dead, Sekar escapes with the money.
+Then, the pawn shop labour arrives and gives the remaining 3 crores to Sekar.
+Realizing that he had been double-crossed, an enraged Ekambaram attacks Sekar.
+In the fight, Sekar manages to kill both Ekambaram and the latter's aide and escapes with the money.